New rules for the enforcement of a foreign ruling

 There are a limited number of reasons in the Brussels I bis Regulation for which execution of a ruling from another member state can be refused.
 A request to refuse execution has to be submitted to a court that has jurisdiction based on article 438 of the Code of Civil Procedure.

-If you have any questions about the executions of judgments from other EU member states in The Netherlands, or about preventing an execution, please contact us without obligation.
+If you have any questions about the executions of judgments from other EU member states in The Netherlands, or about preventing an execution, do contact AMS.